openfoodfacts/openfoodfacts-webcomponents/README.md

 ### Publishing

 To publish a new version, you need to be a member of the Open Food Facts organization on npm.
-Then you can run:

-Update the version in `package.json` following [semantic versioning](https://semver.org/).
+- Update the version in `package.json` following [semantic versioning](https://semver.org/).

+- Update the `CHANGELOG.md` file with the new version number and the changes made in this version.

-Run the following command to build and publish the package:`npm run publish:package`
+- Run the following command to build and publish the package:`npm run publish:package`

-Add a tag to the commit: `git tag X.Y.Z` (replace X.Y.Z with the package version number) Then push the tag to GitHub: `git push --tags`
+- Add a tag to the commit: `git tag X.Y.Z` (replace X.Y.Z with the package version number).
+Then push the tag to GitHub: `git push --tags`

 ## Getting Started